Sunday, March 21, 2004

 If you watched Clerks all the way to the end of the credits you probably noticed the line, "Jay and Silent Bob will return in Dogma."
 Five years came and went, and despite Jay and Bob returning in both 1995's Mallrats and 1997's Chasing Amy, Kevin Smith's two follow-ups to Clerks were not the Dogma he promised at the end of his debut film.
 Smith finally got around to making the project he'd been working on for so long, and was it worth the five year wait?
 Read on.

-Bartleby (Ben Affleck) and Loki (Matt Damon) are two angels cast out of Heaven and banished to Wisconsin for all eternity after angering God (Alanis Morissette).
-When they hear about a New Jersey bishop (George Carlin) that is reintroducing a long-forgotten part of Catholic dogma known as the "plenary indulgence," Bartleby and Loki discover a loophole (walk through the church's doors and qualify for heaven), and they go on a road trip to New Jersey.
+Many years ago, the angels Bartleby (Ben Affleck) and Loki (Matt Damon) were cast out of Heaven and banished to Wisconsin for all eternity after angering God.
+When they hear about a New Jersey bishop (George Carlin) that is reintroducing a long-forgotten part of Catholic dogma known as the "plenary indulgence," Bartleby and Loki discover a loophole that would circumvent God's ban and allow them to return Heaven, and they go on a road trip to New Jersey.

 Now while this may sound like a setup for a fun buddy comedy, there's a little snafu.
 The angel Metatron (Alan Rickman), who serves as God's messenger, appears to Bethany (Linda Fiorentino), a jaded Catholic and abortion clinic employee.
-After she sprays him with a fire extinguisher thanks to his arrival in a pillar of fire, Metatron explains that if Bartleby and Loki are allowed to re-enter Heaven, God will be proven fallible and all of existence will cease to be.
+After she sprays him with a fire extinguisher thanks to his arrival in a pillar of fire, Metatron explains that if Bartleby and Loki are able to get back into Heaven, God's infallible word will be overruled and existence itself will cease to be.
 He goes on to inform Bethany that she will meet two prophets, and that she must follow them to the New Jersey church and stop the angels from destroying the universe.

 To be totally honest, I'm not too knowledgeable on the intricacies of Catholicism, so all the doctrine and whatnot went over my head.
 I didn't even know what a plenary indulgence was until I looked it up on the Internet.
 But as someone who holds his religious upbringing in a somewhat high esteem, I thought Dogma was a very enjoyable movie.
 I don't get why people protested this movie as blasphemous, because I think God would have liked it.
 Isn't it obvious that He (or as Dogma would lead you to believe, She) has a sense of humor?
 The duckbill platypus is proof enough of that.
 Besides, God probably likes to have the occasional laugh at humankind's expense.
 I would.